Table of Contents

 Baking Reality Check

 Baking with einkorn is different from baking with modern all-purpose flour.
-Because the gluten is weaker, it doesn't absorb liquid as quickly, and the dough can feel very "sticky."
+Because the gluten is weaker and its "soft" classification means it behaves differently with moisture, the dough can feel very "sticky."

-If you are new to einkorn baking, start by replacing about 25% of your regular flour with all-purpose einkorn flour.
+If you are new to einkorn baking, start with "quick breads"—things like pancakes, muffins, or cookies—where the soft gluten is actually an advantage.
+If you want to try yeast bread, start by replacing about 25% of your regular flour with all-purpose einkorn flour.
 This lets you get a feel for the texture without the "sticky dough" frustration of a 100% einkorn loaf.

 Practical Ways to Use Einkorn Every Day